noob339/Form-Generator/README.md

 # Form Generator

-This project allows us to automatically generate a form from a file, and in this case I am using a txt file.
+This program allows us to automatically generate a form from a file, and in this case I am using a txt file.

 The file is then converted into a string and then parsed into an html file.